ynouri/mythril_webapi/README.md

 Most of the tests are using smart contract bytecode source from Mythril samples or Ethernaut.

 ## To do :)
-1. Expand and enhance existing unit tests:
+1. Expand and enhance existing unit tests (model, serializers, views, tasks, API!!)
-11. Django model
-11. Django serializers
-11. Django views
-11. Celery task
-11. Django REST API
+1. Some tests depend on the execution time of myth and are not deterministic, this has to be fixed.
 1. Validate fully Heroku packaging
 1. Cover remaining requirements: handle multiple contract bytecodes POST
 1. Mythril seems to display no found security issues for contracts that apparently do have some.
 Might not have taken the right bytecode in Remix.